- Books, Literature, and Writing

 Write For Somebody You Know

-I started keeping a dream journal in a sketch book so that I could sketch out an image or even diagram the dream and include captions to call back the feelings that I had during the dream.
+I started keeping a dream journal in a sketch book so that I could sketch out an image and include captions to call back the feelings that I had during the dream.
 Dreams can fade and disappear fast, and it’s interesting to look back into this journal and remember certain dreams that I would have forgotten had I not written them down.

 My English teacher wasn’t wrong in the sense that age makes you a better writer, but that doesn’t mean you should wait until you’re old to start writing.
 It takes years of practice and a collection of rejections before a writer figures out how to do it.
 Like the books that I have read on finding inspiration, none of my advice above specifically tells you what to write about.
 I can’t feed you topics or characters or conflicts because that spark or seed that leads to a great piece isn’t something that can be handed out.

 You also can’t be driven by fame or fortune.
-Those feelings have only ever held me up or held me back.
-You might always struggle with inspiration or feel like what is in your head will never translate to the page, but if this is what you want to do then you have to be prepared to struggle with these challenges and be prepared to tackle them so that you can earn the right to call yourself a writer.
+Those feelings have only ever held me back.
+You might always struggle with inspiration or feel like what is in your head will never translate correctly onto the page, but if this is what you want to do then you have to be prepared to struggle through these challenges and be prepared to tackle them so that you can earn the right to call yourself a writer.